 Africa's Indigenous Trees - 4 -

-Africa’s greatest plain, The Serengeti, provides unique flora.
-One of several journeys I have undertaken to this special region of Africa, I came across this specific tree – it does not occur in Southern Africa so it was of real interest to me as I happen to love acacia tree – there are over approx 150 species on the continent of Africa.
+Africa’s greatest plains, The Serengeti, provides unique flora.
+One of several journeys I have undertaken to this special region of Africa I came across this specific tree – it does not occur in Southern Africa so it was of real interest, as I happen to love acacia trees – there are over approx 100 species on the continent of Africa.

 Whistling Thorn – Acacia depranolobium